Lake Area Foundation Bylaws

 These bylaws may be amended or repealed by a majority vote of the Lake Area Foundation, Inc., Board of Directors present in person or by proxy, at a meeting called for that purpose or at any annual meeting of the members.

-Adopted by the Lake Cumberland Area Development District, Inc., Board of Directors this 26th day of July, 2012.
+Adopted by the Lake Area Foundation Regional Board of Directors this 12th day of October, 2015.